 Barefoot?
 High grip factor?
 Air-breathable?
 Sturdiness material?
 Lightweight? or trendy look? and more.
 Of course, including all are best but it will take lots of your time.
 If you decided to find shoe by your self, so concern what I’ve mentioned above.
 In case you want an effective choice – saving time, cost while still having a good pair of parkour shoes – then visit my review articles about Parkour shoes for beginners or Parkour shoes for kids and youth.

 Parkour could be dangerous if your body was not prepared well, so make sure to stretch properly beforehand.
 Warm-up also increases your muscle’s power up to 30% and retains a longer time for your trip.

 When the comedian Bill Bailey was asked how he comes up with his jokes, he replied ‘I start with the laugh and work backward from there.’

-You have to do something similar.
-The more you try to picture how to perform a move, the more you will understand how your body behaves when performing it.
-Mental preparation is an important step in learning how to perform a Parkour or Free running move.
+You have to do the same.
+The more you try to figure out how to perform a move, the more you will understand how your body will respond to the act.
+Mental preparation plays an important role in learning how to perform a Parkour or Free running move.

 Try to break down the movement into smaller ones and remember the stages it is comprised of.
-This will help you see how and why you failed each time and will help you figure out ways to improve it.
+This will help you see how and why you failed each time and then help you find out the ways to improve it.

 #5.
 Master the balancing

-Keep your body balance and then improving it is the first and foremost step in learning Parkour.
-Practice balancing by standing and walking on rails.
+Parkour requires an excellent balance of players.
+Remember to practice balancing by standing and walking on rails.
 It requires the focus of your mind.
 Just be in the moment and put your steps carefully, consider taking up slacklining to help improve your balance.